Conditional nodes¶

 );

-// Store the calculated threshold for later use
+// Store the calculated threshold for later use in the graph state.

 graph.AddEdge("adaptive_threshold", "store_threshold");